alosadagrande/tekton-dpdk/blog.md

 ![Networking using DPDK libraries](./content/kernel-user-space.png)

 In OpenShift 4.5, as Technology Preview, it is possible to use DPDK libraries and attach the network interface directly to the POD (SR-IOV virtual function).
 Therefore, DPDK will be skipping the use of the Kernel space in both the POD and the Worker node Operating System.

+## Scenario

 In this blog post we are going to show how to leverage Red Hat's DPDK builder image available from Red Hat's official registry (registry.redhat.io/openshift4/dpdk-base-rhel8) to build applications powered by DPDK.
 In this task, an automated process (pipeline) driven by Cloud-native CI/CD on OpenShift called OpenShift Pipelines will assist us.

 ## Environment